PGhzhang/IDD-Fa18-Lab1/README.md

 [![](http://img.youtube.com/vi/7ItRcAedLVQ/0.jpg)](http://www.youtube.com/watch?v=7ItRcAedLVQ "")

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
-Why or why not?** yes
+Why or why not?**

+Yes, I'm able to get the LED to glow the whole turning range of potentiometer。

 ## Part E. Fade an LED using Arduino

 **a.
-What do you have to modify to make the code control the circuit you've built on your breadboard?** change the PWM pin to 11 by changing int led = 9 to int led =11
+What do you have to modify to make the code control the circuit you've built on your breadboard?**

+I have to change the PWM pin to 11 by changing int led = 9 to int led =11.

 **b.
 What is analogWrite()?
-How is that different than digitalWrite()?** digitalWrite set the pin to either high or low voltage, where high = 5v and low =5 analogWrite() set the PMWpin to a oscilating value which has a pulse length based of the duty cycle specified as the second parameter.
+How is that different than digitalWrite()?**

+digitalWrite set the pin to either high or low voltage, where high = 5v and low =5 analogWrite() set the PMWpin to a oscilating value which has a pulse length based of the duty cycle specified as the second parameter.

 ## Part F. FRANKENLIGHT!!!